5t111111/nilsteps/README.md

-# NilSteps
+# Nilsteps

-NilSteps is an OSC client sequecer for 16 steps / bar, only single track is available for the moment.
+Nilsteps is an OSC client sequecer for 16 steps / bar, only single track is available for the moment.
 You need OSC server compatible instruments to hear generated sound.

 ## Installation